FrontenderMagazine/template/eng.md

 ## Introduction

 The concept of templating is not new to web development.
 In fact, server-side [templating languages/engines][1] like Django (Python), ERB/Haml (Ruby), and Smarty (PHP) have been around for a long time.
 In the last couple of years however, we've seen an explosion of MVC frameworks spring up.
 All of them are slightly different, yet most share a common mechanic for rendering their presentational layer (aka da view): templates.

 Let's face it.
 Templates are fantastic.
 Go ahead, ask around.
 Even its [definition][2] makes you feel warm and cozy:

 > **template** (n) - A document or file having a preset format, used as a starting point for a particular application so that the format does not have to be recreated each time it is used.

 "...does not have to be recreated each time...."
 Don't know about you, but I love avoiding extra work.
 Why then does the web platform lack native support for something developers clearly care about?

 The [W3C HTML Templates specification][3] is the answer.
-It defines a new `<template>` element which describes a standard DOM-based approach for client-side templating.
+It defines a new `<template>` element which describes a standard DOM-based approach for client- side templating.
 Templates allow you to declare fragments of markup which are parsed as HTML, go unused at page load, but can be instantiated later on at runtime.
 To quote [Rafael Weinstein][4] (spec author):

 > "They're a place to put a big wad of HTML that you don't want the browser to mess with at all...for any reason."

 ### Feature Detection

 To feature detect `<template>`, create the DOM element and check that the `.content` property exists:

     function supportsTemplate() {
       return 'content' in document.createElement('template');